buildbuddy-io/buildbuddy/docs/cloud.md

 1. [Create](https://app.buildbuddy.io/) a BuildBuddy account.
 1. Visit the [setup instructions page](https://app.buildbuddy.io/docs/setup) which will now contain authentication options.

+For more information see our [Authentication Guide](guide-auth.md).

 ## More features

 For instructions on how to configure additional BuildBuddy features like Remote Build Caching, Remote Build Execution, and more:

 1. [Create](https://app.buildbuddy.io/) a BuildBuddy account.
 1. Visit the [setup instructions page](https://app.buildbuddy.io/docs/setup) which has instructions on enabling Remote Build Cache, Remote Build Execution, and more.

+For more information on getting started with Remote Build Execution, see our [RBE setup docs](rbe-setup.md).